 Fear is the method most often used by politicians to increase the power of government.
 And, as most social commentators recognize, an atmosphere of fear permeates modern America: fear of terrorism, fear of the police, fear of our neighbors and so on.

-The propaganda of fear has been used quite effectively by those who want to gain control, and it is working on the American populace.
+The propaganda of fear has been used quite effectively by those who want to gain control, and it is transforming the populace into fearful, compliant, pacified zombies content to march in lockstep with the government's dictates.